EMERGING MARKETS-Russia, China limit emerging equity gains

-LONDON, March 5 (Reuters) - Russian shares fell on Wednesday, eroding the previous day’s gains, and the rouble teetered near record euro lows as investors remained wary about the impact of tensions in Crimea on Russia’s already struggling economy.
+LONDON, March 5 (Reuters) - Russian shares fell again and the rouble slipped towards record lows on Wednesday as investors remained wary about a standoff between Russia and Ukraine in Crimea.

-The falls in Russian assets stood in contrast to more stable developed markets where concern over the Russia-Ukraine standoff, and possible military action, eased.

-China’s yuan had its best day since late 2012 as the central bank allowed the market to reverse part of of its hefty losses since mid-January.

-But shares dropped as fears grew over a possible default by a listed company there and on Beijing’s plan to introduce deposit insurance - a move towards freeing up deposit rates.

-The broader benchmark emerging equity index edged higher, helped by firmer shares in South East Asia.
+Chinese shares fell as fears grew over a possible default by a listed company there and on Beijing’s plan to introduce deposit insurance - a move towards freeing up deposit rates - but the broader benchmark emerging equity index held up.

-Investors are eyeing talks between U.S. Secretary of State John Kerry and Russian Foreign Minister Sergei Lavrov in Paris to see if the West would impose sanctions.
+Ukraine’s hryvnia dropped against the dollar while sovereign dollar bonds stabilised before talks between U.S. Secretary of State John Kerry and Russian Foreign Minister Sergei Lavrov in Paris.

 “Investors are still nervous and still on the back foot.
-(Russian President Vladimir) Putin has left all his options open,” said Thu Lan Nguyen, emerging market strategist at Commerzbank in Frankfurt.
+Putin has left all his options open,” Thu Lan Nguyen, emerging market strategist at Commerzbank in Frankfurt, said.

 The rouble-denominated MICEX index was down 1.5 percent while the dollar-denominated RTS lost 1.6 percent.
-Both indexes plunged as much as 12 percent on Monday.
+Both indexes plunged as much as 12 percent on Monday, before recovering somewhat on Tuesday.

-Russian bank shares fell sharply again, with VTB down more than 3 percent on the day and Sberbank losing half a percent.

-JP Morgan has slashed Russia’s economic forecast to just 0.8 percent this year from an earlier 1.8 percent.

-“The enhanced drags on Russian growth include a slide in domestic confidence, reduced capital inflows, and tighter domestic financial conditions,” the bank said in a client note.

-The rouble ticked down versus the dollar and euro , having fallen to record euro lows on Monday.
+The rouble was down about 0.2 percent versus the dollar and the euro , having fallen to record euro lows on Monday.

 Russia has relatively little foreign debt but the balance of payments position is deteriorating because of capital outflows and falling oil revenues.

-“The market is not expecting an escalation in conflict in the short term but Kerry is still considering sanctions... so net net, there is no clear way out of here,” said Regis Chatellier, strategist at Societe Generale.

-Kerry has raised the possibility of economic sanctions such as asset freezes and visa bans on Russian individuals.

-Chinese shares fell 0.9 percent while the yuan rose 0.25 percent against the dollar, having suffered its biggest weekly drop since 1994 last week.
+Chinese shares fell 0.9 percent while the yuan slipped 0.25 percent against the dollar, having suffered its biggest weekly drop since 1994 last week.

 In what would be the country’s first domestic bond default, loss-making Chinese solar equipment producer Chaori Solar said it will not be able to meet interest payments on bonds due on Friday.